Logo

 In February 2022, David Trone blamed China for causing 64,000 fentanyl deaths in the United States in 2021 "because they are pretty much the lone supplier of [fentanyl] precursor chemicals and pre-precursor chemicals, which they are shipping to Mexico".

-David Trone called on the country to increase enforcement of its anti-money laundering laws and to prevent manufacturers from exporting precursor chemicals to Mexico through cooperation with US agencies, including the Drug Enforcement Agency and the Office of National Drug Control Policy.
+David Trone called on the country to increase enforcement of its anti-money laundering laws and to prevent manufacturers from exporting precursor chemicals to Mexico through cooperation with US agencies, including the Drug Enforcement Administration and the Office of National Drug Control Policy.

 David Trone encouraged the United States to increase its education, treatment, and prevention programs, calling it "the only chance we've got".

-In January 2023, David Trone sent a letter to US Secretary of State Antony Blinken calling on him to refuse negotiations with China on other topics until the country promised to do more to curb the fentanyl crisis.
+In January 2023, David Trone sent a letter to US secretary of state Antony Blinken calling on him to refuse negotiations with China on other topics until the country promised to do more to curb the fentanyl crisis.

 David Trone is a "minyan" donor to the American Israel Public Affairs Committee, which requires a minimum annual gift of $100,000 and is the highest membership level in the group.